3 Ways for Therapists to Save Time in Private Practice

 3. Simplify your workflows

-Clients want and expect a lot of conveniences, and you can quickly feel frantic trying to juggle all of these expectations as they pile up.
+Clients want and expect a lot of conveniences, and it may feel frantic trying to juggle all of these expectations as they pile up.

-How many different ways can clients contact you?
+Also, how many different ways can clients contact you?
 Phone, email, web site, text message?
 How often do you check each channel?
 An easy way to save time and stress is to combine those channels where you can.
-This may be as simple as removing some forms of contact, like your website’s contact form (which, depending on how it is coded, may not be secure anyway).
+This may be as simple as removing some forms of contact, like your website’s contact form (which, depending on how it’s coded, may not be secure anyway).

 When you’re ready to return time from administrative tasks back into your practice and life, consider SimplePractice.
 We offer a free 30-day trial for new customers.
 Start yours today!